openhab/openhab-addons/bundles/org.openhab.binding.mynice/README.md

 ### T4 Commands

 Depending upon your gate model, and motor capabilities, some T4 commands can be used.
-The list of available commands for your model will be automatically be discovered by the binding.
+The list of available commands for your model will be automatically discovered by the binding.
 This information is stored in the `allowedT4`property held by the gate Thing itself.

 Complete list of T4 Commands :